 The seat belt is considered to fit properly when:

-• The child can sit with their back against the vehicle seat and their knees bent over the seat edge.
+- The child can sit with their back against the vehicle seat and their knees bent over the edge of the seat.

 Car Seat Transition Periods: When to Move to the Next Stage

-• Moving from booster to seat belt: When the seat belt fits properly without a booster (typically between eight and 12 years old).
+- Moving from booster to seat belt: When the seat belt fits correctly without the booster, generally at 4 feet 9 inches tall.
+Most children reach this height between ages 8 and 12.

 Remember that the safest option is to keep your child in their current safety seat until they reach the upper weight or height limit for that seat.

-• Bring your own safety seat appropriate for your child's age and size.
+- Bring your own car seat appropriate for your child's current stage.

-• Install the seat correctly before starting the ride.
+- Install the seat before the ride starts.

 Penalties for Breaking Car Seat Laws in New York